-clever man chicken 4-5 townspeople Go through the characters one at a time and ask for volunteers to play the part.
-For instance, say, "Who wants to be the clever man in our play?"
+Go through the characters one at a time and ask for volunteers to play the part.
+For instance, say, "Who wants to be the old woman in our play?"
 Choose a volunteer and write that student's name next to the name of the character.
 Continue until you have a student to play every part.
 Tell the actors that they will be improvising their parts.
 That is, they do not have to memorize the dialogue from the book but rather can use their own words.